leapdao/leap-contracts/README.md

 * Vault

-  The vault defines what types of assets are allowed on the plasma chain and is responsible for registration of these funds.
+  The vault defines what types of assets are allowed on the plasma chain and is responsible for registration of these assets.

 * DepositHandler